Sonic hedgehog protein: Function

 Of the hh homologues, SHH has been found to have the most critical roles in development, acting as a morphogen involved in patterning many systems—including the anterior pituitary, pallium of the brain, spinal cord, lungs, teeth and the thalamus by the zona limitans intrathalamica.
 In vertebrates, the development of limbs and digits depends on the secretion of sonic hedgehog by the zone of polarizing activity, located on the posterior side of the embryonic limb bud.
 Mutations in the human sonic hedgehog gene SHH cause holoprosencephaly type 3 HPE3, as a result of the loss of the ventral midline.
 The sonic hedgehog transcription pathway has also been linked to the formation of specific kinds of cancerous tumors, including the embryonic cerebellar tumor and medulloblastoma, as well as the progression of prostate cancer tumours.
 For SHH to be expressed in the developing embryo limbs, a morphogen called fibroblast growth factors must be secreted from the apical ectodermal ridge.

 Sonic hedgehog has also been shown to act as an axonal guidance cue.
 It has been demonstrated that SHH attracts commissural axons at the ventral midline of the developing spinal cord.
 Specifically, SHH attracts retinal ganglion cell (RGC) axons at low concentrations and repels them at higher concentrations.
 The absence (non-expression) of SHH has been shown to control the growth of nascent hind limbs in cetaceans (whales and dolphins).

 The SHH gene is a member of the hedgehog gene family with five variations of DNA sequence alterations or splice variants.
 SHH is located on chromosome seven and initiates the production of Sonic Hedgehog protein.
 This protein sends short- and long-range signals to embryonic tissues to regulate development.
 If the SHH gene is mutated or absent, the protein Sonic Hedgehog cannot do its job properly.
 Sonic hedgehog contributes to cell growth, cell specification and formation, structuring and organization of the body plan.
 This protein functions as a vital morphogenic signaling molecule and plays an important role in the formation of many different structures in developing embryos.
 The SHH gene affects several major organ systems, such as the nervous system, cardiovascular system, respiratory system and musculoskeletal system.
 Mutations in the SHH gene can cause malformation of components of these systems, which can result in major problems in the developing embryo.
-The brain and eyes, for example, can be significantly impacted by mutations in this gene and cause disorders such as Microphthalmia and Holoprosencephaly.
+The brain and eyes, for example, can be significantly impacted by mutations in this gene and cause disorders such as microphtalmia and holoprosencephaly.
 Microphthalmia is a condition that affects the eyes, which results in small, underdeveloped tissues in one or both eyes.
 This can lead to issues ranging from a coloboma to a single small eye to the absence of eyes altogether.
 Holoprosencephaly is a condition most commonly caused by a mutation of the SHH gene that causes improper separation or turn of the left and right brain and facial dysmorphia.
 Many systems and structures rely heavily on proper expression of the SHH gene and subsequent sonic hedgehog protein, earning it the distinction of being an essential gene to development.